llbit/chunky-docs/docs/chunky2.md

 * New single-window interface using a new dark theme.
 * Custom themes can be added by adding a stylesheet in the settings directory.
-* Support for Minecraft 1.13, 1.14, 1.15, and 1.16 ([see a list of supported blocks here](https://chunky.lemaik.de/supported-blocks)).
+* Support for Minecraft 1.2.1 to 1.17.1 ([see a list of supported blocks here](https://chunky.lemaik.de/supported-blocks)).
 * A large part of Chunky internals were redesigned (including plugin API).
 * Numerous other improvements